tir-and/bash-resolution-switcher/README.md

 Pure Bash terminal-based tool.

+Dependencies:
+ - Xorg (obviously)
+ - xrandr (should be even more obviously)

-It assumes you're on a Linux setup with Xorg (not Wayland)
+It assumes you're on a Linux setup with Xorg (not Wayland).